 Create a striking feature with a blush triangle kitchen splashback.
 This is a great alternative to the usual cream or white as it adds warmth, a little character, and pairs well with stronger colours like emerald green and brass.

 You simply cannot go wrong with subway tiles, but this twist on an old favourite is sure to be a crowd-pleaser.
 The gloss grey subway tiles pair beautifully with white cabinetry and sleek black features for a contemporary kitchen that will never date.

 35. Printed glass splashback

-Get creative by printing your favourite pattern or image on to a piece of glass for your very own personalised kitchen splashback.
-Choose a feature colour (I love this golden yellow) and integrate it with pops of like colours throughout the rest of your kitchen for a seamless design.
+Get creative by printing your favourite pattern or image onto a piece of glass for your very own personalised kitchen splashback.
+Choose a feature colour and integrate it with pops of like colours throughout the rest of your kitchen for a seamless design.